 - Kansas is more than agriculture.
 Five major cities dominate the state’s economy.

-Many people in Kansas rent their homes.
+Many people in Kansas rent their homes, and those that do need Kansas renters insurance.
 While much of the state is amber waves of grain, large cities concentrate people in a way that lends itself to apartment construction.
-Where people are present, someone is willing to build apartments.
-Are apartments not what comes to mind when you think of Kansas?
-It’s a question of perspective.
-Don’t look at Kansas as fields and interstates.
-Consider Kansas as the confluence of five major cities and their environs, with more than 100,000 people each, that still have room to grow.
-Wichita, Overland Park, Kansas City, Olathe, and Topeka all are great cities to live in, and large cities by most folks’ definitions.
+Where people are present, someone is usually willing to build apartments.
+Apartments probably aren’t the first thing to come to mind when you think about Kansas, but it’s a question of perspective.
+Don’t look at Kansas as fields and interstates, but rather consider Kansas the confluence of five major cities and their environs, with more than 100,000 people in each, that still have room to grow.
+Wichita, Overland Park, Kansas City, Olathe, and Topeka all are great cities to live in.

 If you want the benefits of an urban area, but with less hassle, Kansas has options there as well.
 Lawrence is a city of nearly 100,000.
 Shawnee has much to offer, including 64,000 residents.
 Manhattan, Lenexa, and Salina are growing rapidly.
 With all of this growth comes an increase in the number of Kansas renters.
 According to the NMHC, a quarter-million people live in Kansas apartments.
 The number of renters across the state is actually rather higher than that, because apartments don’t include single-family rentals in Kansas or other non-owned living situations.